Close-up of a podcast microphone on a desk in front of a woman in a pink blazer, speaking during a podcast recording.

 In the Momentum phase of my SEAMless Podcast Framework, we focus on leveraging connection-based visibility, building partnerships with communities and peers who already speak to the same audience you want to attract.

-Because visibility isn’t just about volume, it’s about alignment.
-And aligned partnerships = exponential growth.
+Because visibility is about alignment and not just volume.
+And aligned partnerships equal exponential growth.

 Share Your Podcast Inside Aligned Communities

 You don’t have to create your own community from scratch to get in front of the right people.
-Instead, show up inside the groups, memberships, masterminds, and spaces where your ideal listener is already active.
+Show up inside the groups, memberships, masterminds, and spaces where your ideal listener is already active.

 That could be: